namanKhand/mlBootcamp/README.md

 #Cats and dogs
 This was my third project.
 This was the hardest by far because it required a lot of my own work rather than following a tutorial, I ended up with .71 which was ok, but I wanted to be above .8 for accuracy.

+#MESSI RAG
+This was a good project, just did not completely work due to the faulty API, the code is all correct though.